memgraph/docs/lab/style-script/reference-guide.md

 directives.

-Style script currently has two directives: `@NodeStyle`, for defining visual style of graph nodes, and `@EdgeStyle` for defining visual style of graph edges.
+Style script currently has two directives: `@NodeStyle`, for defining visual style of graph nodes, and `@EdgeStyle` for defining visual style of graph relationships.

 An example of a directive is `@NodeStyle` directive which can be used to specify style properties of a graph node.